jaicdev/QDPStudio/README.md

 ### Command-Line Interface

-QDP Studio is controlled via `main.py`, which offers a command-line interface to select the dataset and compression techniques you wish to apply.
+QDP Studio is run via `main.py`, which allows you to select the dataset and compression techniques.

 **Example Command:**